-- 2. Put the transmission in Park (automatic) or Reverse (5-speed).
-Set the parking brake. - 3.
-Open the trunk.
+- 2. Put the transmission in Park (automatic) or Reverse (manual).
+Set the parking brake. - Open the trunk.
 Raise the trunk floor by lifting up on the back edge. - 4.
 Take the tool kit out of the trunk.

 5. Unscrew the wing bolt and take the spare tire out of the trunk.